lamars18/spacebar/README.md

 # SpaceBar

-SpaceBar is a TBD
+SpaceBar is a customizable social media site.

 **Problem it solves:** \
-SpaceBar allows users to TBD. \
+SpaceBar allows users to register, login, logout, chat, view articles, comment on articles, delete articles, post to a blog and view announcements.
+Future developments will include the ability to create unique user profiles.
 **How solved:** \
 The app TBD. \
 **Technical approach:** \